iamrahulmahato/master-web-development/projects/Sticky-Note/README.md

 ## Usage
---Click the "Add Note" button to create a new sticky note.
+- Click the "Add Note" button to create a new sticky note.
---Type your note in the text area.
+- Type your note in the text area.
 Changes will be saved automatically as you type.
---Click the 'X' button on a note to delete it.
+- Click the 'X' button on a note to delete it.